kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 **Problems**
 - You can see rows twice
 - You can skip rows altogether
-- You can see records that were never committed
+- You can see rows that were never committed
 - Your query can fail with an error "could not continue scan with `NOLOCK` due to data movement"

 These problems will cause non-reproducible errors.
 You might end up blaming the issue on user error which will not be accurate.